influxdata/docs-v2/content/v2.0/query-data/guides/sql.md

 ## Sample data
-The [sample data generator](#sample-data-generator) and [sample sensor information](#sample-sensor-information) simulate a fleet of sensors installed throughout a facility measuring the temperature, humidity, and carbon monoxide in each room.
+The [sample data generator](#sample-data-generator) and [sample sensor information](#sample-sensor-information) simulate a group of sensors that measure temperature, humidity, and carbon monoxide in rooms throughout a building.
 Each collected data point is stored in InfluxDB with a `sensor_id` tag that identifies the specific sensor it came from.